 Do we invest in the development of new seats or not?

-We delved into the data by running text analysis specifically on a question asking what improvements would change customers’ likelihood to recommend the vehicle to others.
+We undertook a deep dive into this client's existing data, using text analysis.
+We drilled down into the verbatim responses to one of their survey questions asking what improvements would change customers’ likelihood to recommend the vehicle to others.
 We discovered that better quality seats were the #2 item on customers’ wish lists (aside from better fuel economy, which is always #1!).

 From there, we dug deeper into the comments to determine exactly what the issues were with the seats – comfort? controls? durability? is the problem the front or back seat? etc.

 The feedback we analysed was from people who own this particular vehicle.
-Although the turnaround was tight, we were able to dig right into hundreds of thousands of comments instantly.
+Although the turnaround was tight, we were able to dig right down into hundreds of thousands of comments instantly, using text analytics.

 The client appreciated the clarity, citing it as ‘strong support for pushing hard to get new seats.’

 A great case for using qualitative feedback in guiding strategic business decisions and another feather in the Ferrets’ cap!